 Supreme Court Takes Up DACA Appeal

-The fate of almost a million DREAMers, people brought to the country illegally as children, is now in the hands of the U.S. Supreme Court.
+The fates of almost a million people brought to the country illegally as children, known as DREAMers, are now in the hands of the U.S. Supreme Court.

 The court granted an appeal to the Trump administration's decision to end the DACA program, or Deferred Action for Childhood Arrivals.